modalitysystems/modalitysoftware-docs/twa/Reports/Reporting-Basics.md

 Reprorts are either day report or month reports, you can't mix and match in a signle report

-"users" will always include any guests in totals

-where used, members, owners and guests are explicit.

-for tenant users we get all activity from the API (chat, channels, meetings, calls, other) for guests we only see their channel message activity (not private chat, meetings joined, calls made).
+For tenant users we get all activity from the API (chat, channels, meetings, calls, other) for guests we only see their channel message activity (not private chat, meetings joined, calls made).

+## Total Teams and Archived Teams

+Our counts of total Teams always incudes Archied teams, we can also split out the number of archived teams

+Our counts of teams do not include deleted teams

 ## Team Users vs Owners vs Guests

 Team Users - is the sum of owners, members and guests

-owners is explicitly owners not members or guests
+Owners is explicitly owners not members or guests

 Members - is explictly members (not owners of guests)

-guests is explicitly guests not owners or members
+Guests is explicitly guests not owners or members

+"Users" will always include any guests in totals

 ## Active User